 The Paycheck Protection Plan (PPP) is an important aspect of the CARES Act that offers relief for small businesses financially impacted by the COVID-19 pandemic.
-The program has allocated $349 billion of federally guaranteed loans, and qualified small businesses can receive up to $10 million.
+The program has allocated a total of $510.2 billion of federally guaranteed loans, and qualified small businesses can receive up to $10 million.
 These loans are administered through the SBA 7(a) loan program and eligible for loan forgiveness.
 Below we dive into the details of the PPP.

 It’s important to note that changes are evolving rapidly with the CARES Act and PPP.
 We will continue to update this post as needed.

 Applying for and Repaying the Paycheck Protection Program

 You can apply for the program through any existing SBA 7(a) lender or through any federally insured depository institution, federally insured credit union, or Farm Credit System institution that is participating.
 Other regulated lenders will be available to make these loans once they are approved and enrolled in the program.
 You should consult with your local lender on if they are participating.

 Lenders are able to start processing loans on April 3, 2020 and the Paycheck Protection Program will be available through August 8, 2020.
 We recommend that you contact your lender and work with them to apply as soon as possible.

 - Loans received after June 5, 2020 will have a 5 year term.
 Loans existing prior to the Paycheck Protection Flexibility Act may be modified from 2 years to 5 years at the discretion of your lender

 - Interest rate is 1%

 - The first loan payment can be deferred for 6 months although interest will still accrue during the deferment period